nightroman/FarNet/FSharpFar/samples/Async/README.md

 This sample demonstrates non-blocking async flows using the following scenario:

+A wizard-like dialog is shown.
+The choices are:

-- A user edits some text in the editor and closes the editor.
+- `[OK]` - close the wizard and complete the program.
-- A dialog with options is shown after that.
-- Then a panel is opened for the next step.
-- When the panel closes a message is shown.
+- `[Editor]` - non-modal editor to edit some data.
+- `[Panel]` - panel to represent some data.
+- `[Cancel]` - exit the wizard.

+The editor and panel steps are non-blocking.
+When the editor or panel is opened a user may switch to other windows and then continue with editor or panel.
+When this editor or panel exits the flow continues and the wizard dialog is resumed.

 This flow is defined in *App.fs* and it may be invoked by *App1.fsx*.

-The point of interest is that each step is non-blocking (except dialogs).
-When an editor is opened a user may switch to other windows and then come back.
-The panel is not blocking by nature but it is still a step of the flow, when it exits then the flow continues.

-Several flows may be in progress simultaneously and normally a user may do some other work in Far at the same time.
+Several flows may be in progress simultaneously and a user may do some other work at the same time.
+For example, run *App1.fsx*, click `[Editor]`, switch to panels.
+Then run *App1.fsx* again and also click `[Editor]`.
+As a result, you have two flows running.
+In order to see this, in two opened editors enter different texts.
+On exit the wizard shows the current flow text.

-*App2.fsx* is an example of concurrent flows, it starts the main sample flow and then starts testing flows in order to check and manipulate the main flow.
+*App2.fsx* is an example of concurrent flows.
+It starts the sample flows and then starts testing flows in order to check and manipulate the sample flows.

 **Files**